 This is not a shocking reality, as the success of all public relations professionals requires crafting strategic PR campaigns and gaining the right media coverage for their clients.
 Naturally, the relationships that a publicist is able to create with reporters will have a direct impact on that person’s success and ability to effectively do their job.

 So how does a PR professional go about the process of becoming close with a reporter and developing a strong relationship?
 It is not as simple as you may think.
-Looking up a reporter’s email address and asking them if they would like to be your friend and provide great media coverage for your clients will net very little. eal approach when trying to build a relationship with a reporter.
+Looking up a reporter’s email address and asking them if they would like to be your friend and provide great media coverage for your clients will get very little when trying to build a relationship with a reporter.
 However, there are several tips that any publicist can take advantage of that will have reporters remembering your name, but the names of your clients as well.

 Here are some of our most successful tactics: